-Students must have their bags with them in the back seat when they drive in to the drop off zone.
+Students must have their bags with them in the back seat when they drive into the Drop Off Zone.
 Students can only exit on the left-hand side of the vehicle.
-Parents follow the one-way road around the turning bay and exit left only on to chapel road!
+Parents follow the one-way system onto the side road, then exit left only onto Chapel Road.
+Turning right delays the traffic flow behind and creates a traffic jam.